Making Personal Finance Decisions (High School-Based Curriculum)

 Kiddynomics: An Economics Curriculum for Young Learners (Youth-Based Curriculum)

 This curriculum from the Federal Reserve Bank of St. Louis is a set of lessons designed to introduce young children to the economic way of thinking.
-Informed decision-making is a critical thinking skill that students can use throughout their school, personal, and work lives.
-And, as citizens in a democratic society, they should understand basic principles of how the economy operates.
-Beginning economic education early and building on that learning throughout students’ education is the best way to ensure they develop vital decision-making skills.
+According to the program, beginning economic education early and building on that learning throughout students’ education is the best way to ensure they develop vital decision-making skills.